Waking up to birds, fresh air, an outback landscape, and a new place to explore – that’s what caravanning in Outback Queensland is all about.

 The property owners also run a cattle station on the 43,000 acre site, and couldn’t help but share the view with as many visitors as possible, and so their tourism business was born.

 Situated on the cusp of the national park, it’s the perfect base for your Carnarvon Gorge adventure.

 If you’re not one for self-guided trails into the unknown, there’s also helicopter flights and guided tours available from the park.

-Note: Sandstone Park is only open seasonally, opening their gates between 29 March and 8 October 2018.
+Note: Sandstone Park is only open seasonally, usually opening their gates between March and October.